 You can also view our Facebook Page.

 For our latest edition of our newsheet - Yellow Pages - please click HERE.
 (This newsheet is suspended during the coronovirus.
 Please see clergy mailings page)

 In common with the rest of the Scottish Episcopal Church and all places of worship, we are following the guidelines issued by the Bishops .

-There are many opportunties to join online worship including the Scottish Episcopal one on a Sunday morning at 11.00
+If for any reason, anyone does not feel confident enough to attend church yet, there are many opportunties to join online worship including the Scottish Episcopal one on a Sunday morning at 11.00